-In this blog post, we go over the OpenTelemetry Collector, a powerful new tool for building telemetry data pipelines that you’ll want to consider bringing to your environment.
+In this blog post, we go over the OpenTelemetry Collector, a powerful tool for building telemetry data pipelines that you’ll want to consider bringing to your environment.
 Then we show a Java application collecting instrumentation data aligned with the semantic conventions, and exporting it to the Collector.
-Finally, the data flows from the Collector into our observability platform, and we visualize it in New Relic One.
+Finally, you'll learn what you can do with the data exported to your backend observability platform.
+We'll show how the data flows from the Collector into New Relic.

 The OpenTelemetry Collector

-Another valuable way to use the Collector is as an Agent.
-The Collector is deployed as an Agent on every host, where it can scrape metrics about the system.
-Processes on the host can send telemetry data to the Agent, which can enrich the data with host metadata before forwarding it on.
+When you use the OpenTelemetry Collector as an agent, the Collector is deployed as an agent on every host, where it can scrape metrics about the system.
+Processes on the host can send telemetry data to the agent, which can enrich the data with host metadata before forwarding it on.
 Our demos here do not show this option, but it’s something to consider.

-The following video demonstrates how to run the Collector locally with Docker (an example from newrelic-opentelemetry-examples).
-The Collector is configured to receive data through OpenTelemetry Protocol (OTLP) and export it to New Relic One.
+The next video demonstrates how to run the Collector locally with Docker (an example from newrelic-opentelemetry-examples).
+The Collector is configured to receive data through OpenTelemetry Protocol (OTLP) and export it to New Relic.
 It also shows a Java application exporting data to the Collector.
 You can adapt this type of setup and deploy it to any container-based environment.

 There are a variety of semantic conventions currently defined for resources, traces, and metrics, and more to come as OpenTelemetry continues to mature.
 Note that the conventions are still experimental and subject to change.